Quality Assurance, Quality Control and Testing — the Basics of Software Quality Management

-The traditional software development life cycle includes 6 consecutive steps: planning, analysis, design, implementation, testing, and maintenance.
+Representing a traditional software development life cycle, the Waterfall model includes 6 consecutive phases: planning, analysis, design, implementation, testing, and maintenance.

-In Waterfall that follows this traditional model, testing is a separate stage that takes place after the implementation phase is over.
-A product, that is already designed and coded, is being thoroughly tested before the release.
+In the testing phase a product, already designed and coded, is being thoroughly tested before the release.
 However, the practice shows that software errors and defects detected at this stage might be too expensive to fix, as the cost of an error tends to increase throughout the software development process.

 For example, if there is an error in the specifications, detecting it early in the planning stage wouldn’t cause significant losses to your business.
 However, the damage grows exponentially throughout the further stages of the process.
 If such an error is detected at the design stage, you will need to rework your designs to fix it.
 But if you aren’t able to detect the mistake before the product is built, you might need to make some major changes to the design as well as the source code.
 This will require a significant amount of effort and investment.

 The same is the case for errors produced in the process of implementation.
 If a feature has a flaw in its logic, building more functionality on top of it might cause a serious damage in the long run.
-It is better to test every feature while the product is still being built.
-This is where iterative agile methods prove beneficial.
+Therefore, it is better to test every feature while the product is still being built.
+This is where iterative Agile methods prove beneficial.

-Agile testing is an integral part of the software development process.
-By breaking the development process into smaller parts, iterations and sprints, agile methodologies allow the testers to work in parallel with the rest of the team throughout the process and fix the flaws and errors immediately after they occur.
+Being an integral part of the software development process, Agile breaks the development process into smaller parts, iterations, and sprints.
+This allows testers to work in parallel with the rest of the team throughout the process and fix the flaws and errors immediately after they occur.

-According to the survey conducted by Zephyr, test management solutions provider, 71 percent of respondents refer to the process as the top challenge with agile testing.
-We at AltexSoft follow the three major steps in software testing process: planning, execution, and reporting.
+Organizing a software testing process can be quite challenging.
+We at AltexSoft follow the three major steps in the software testing process: planning, execution, and reporting.

 As any other formal process, testing activities are typically preceded by thorough preparations and planning.
 The main goal of this stage is to make sure the team understands the customer objectives, the main purpose of the product, the possible risks they need to address, and the outcomes they expect to achieve.
 One of the documents created at this stage, the mission or assignment of testing, serves to solve this task.
 It helps align the testing activities with the overall purpose of the product and coordinates the testing effort with the rest of the team’s work.

 Also referred to as test approach or architecture, test strategy is another artifact of the planning stage.
-James Bach, author of several books and creator of the Rapid testing techniques, identifies the purpose of a test strategy as “to clarify the major tasks and challenges of the test project.”
+James Bach, a testing guru who created the Rapid Software Testing course, identifies the purpose of a test strategy as “to clarify the major tasks and challenges of the test project.”
 A good test strategy, in his opinion, is product specific, practical and justified.

 Depending on when exactly in the process they are used, the strategies can be classified as preventive or reactive.
 In addition to that, there are several types of strategies, that can be used separately or in conjunction: